ethereum/trin/portal-bridge/README.md

 - `"--mode single:b100"`: gossip a single block #100
 - `"--mode single:e100"`: gossip a single epoch #100

+### Network
+You can specify the `--network` flag for which network to run the bridge for
+- `"--network history"`: Default value.
+Run the bridge for the history network.
+- `"--network beacon"`: Run the bridge for the beacon network.
+`  "--network history,beacon"`: Run the bridge for the history and beacon network.

 ###Test File example
 ```json
 [{